 The new Nissan Z Proto – a preview of the eventual production model – debuts on September 15, 2020.

 What Will It Be Called?

 You can trace the Nissan 370Z's roots all the way back to the iconic Datsun 240Z.
 That sports car is credited for spawning the entire 'Z' family.
 Eventually the 240Z evolved into the 260Z, and later in life, the 280Z and 280ZX, before the company ditched the Datsun name in place of the Nissan-branded 300ZX and 350Z sports cars.
-Naturally, the next evolution of the nameplate – as a few reports have indicated – should be 400Z.
+Right now Nissan is calling it the "Z Proto" – as teased in the video above.
+That more than likely indicates that the car we see next week will be a concept.
+But the actual production model – as a few reports have indicated – should be called 400Z.